 The appearance and function of your teeth are impacted by this type of bite.
 It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.
-You may hear Dr. Gamache refer to this as a ‘large overjet’ or a ‘Class II malocclusion’ during your exam.
+You may hear Dr. Gamache refer to this as an 'increased overjet' or a 'Class II malocclusion' during your exam.

 Crowding occurs when teeth have insufficient room to erupt from the gums.
 Crowding can often be corrected by expansion of the dental arches or slenderizing of some of the teeth.
 If crowding can be resolved this way, it is often possible to avoid removal of teeth to achieve the needed space for tooth alignment in stable positions.